drvinceknight/Introduction_to_OOP/OverviewOfPython/index.md

 - [A youtube playlist](http://www.youtube.com/playlist?list=PLnC5h3PY-znxd4czt1UGpZcDEXJDdvmQN)
 - [An OOP tutorial with role playing games](http://inventwithpython.com/blog/2014/12/02/why-is-object-oriented-programming-useful-with-an-role-playing-game-example/)
 - [The software carpentry site for Python](http://software-carpentry.org/v4/python/)

+**If you find any more please do add them in the comments section below.**

 You might want to use a more advanced editor than the IDLE interface used during the workshop: [atom](https://atom.io/) is a very nice and powerful tool.